sws2apps/organized-app/CONTRIBUTING.md

 - If you have already forked and clone the repository, make sure that it is in sync with the upstream repository ([Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)).
 - Local [API backend](https://github.com/sws2apps/sws2apps-api) server already setup and running.
 The backend is used mainly for login and sync functionality.
 See our [API backend local setup guide](https://github.com/sws2apps/sws2apps-api/blob/main/CONTRIBUTING.md).)
 - Run `npm i` to install the needed dependencies

+Check [this page](./LOCAL_ENVIRONMENT_SETUP.md) for step-by-step guide on how to setup the local environment for Organized.

 ### Setup Environment Variables